zio/zio/docs/reference/fiber/fiber.md

 Foo: finished!
 ```

-The above pattern will be applied to any nested level of fibers. **The lifetime of any child fiber is tied to the lifetime of its parent fiber.**
+This pattern can be applied to any nested level of fibers.
+The lifetime of any child fiber is tied to the lifetime of its parent fiber.

 ## Operations